 When you connect to the Internet, your ISP assigns an IP address that you can use to communicate with the rest of the world.
-Hiding your IP address blocks others from detecting your geolocation, access websites blocked by your government, and work around a banned IP address.
-However, hiding an IP address does not block advertisers from tracking you or stay anonymous online.
+Hiding your IP address blocks others from detecting your geolocation, accessing websites blocked by your government, and working around a banned IP address.
+However, hiding an IP address does not block advertisers from tracking you or staying anonymous online.

 There are 4 proven ways to hide your ISP-granted IP address.
 The following methods allow you to obtain a new IP address that doesn't tie to your home or work address.